 '''

-Module Server
+public class Server

-Public Sub Main(ByVal args() As String)
+public static void Main(string[] args)

-Dim status As Integer = 0
+int status = 0;

-Dim ic As Ice.Communicator = Nothing
+Ice.Communicator ic = null;

-Try
+try {

-' Server implementation here...
+// Server implementation here...

-Catch e As Exception

-Console.Error.WriteLine(e)
+} catch (Exception e) {

+Console.Error.WriteLine(e);

-status = 1
+status = 1;

-End Try

-If Not ic Is Nothing Then
+if (ic != null) {

-' Clean up
+// Clean up

-Try

-ic.destroy()

-Catch e As Exception

-Console.Error.WriteLine(e)
+//

+try {

+ic.destroy();

+} catch (Exception e) {

+Console.Error.WriteLine(e);

-status = 1
+status = 1;

-End Try

-End If

-Environment.Exit(status)

-End Sub

-End module
+Environment.Exit(status);

+}

+}

 '''

-The body of Main contains a Try block in which we place all the server code, followed by a Catch block.
+The body of Main contains a try block in which we place all the server code, followed by a catch block.
 The catch block catches all exceptions that may be thrown by the code; the intent is that, if the code encounters an unexpected run-time exception anywhere, the stack is unwound all the way back to Main, which prints the exception and then returns failure to the operating system.